WeblateOrg/weblate/docs/user/translating.rst

 Weblate has full support for each of these forms, in each respective language.
-Each gramattical number is translated separately for a pre-defined set of cardinal numbers specific to the language.
+Each gramattical number is translated separately for a pre-defined set of cardinal numbers specific to the translation language.
 The number of fields and how it is in turn used in the translated application or project depends on the configured plural formula.
 Weblate shows the basic info, and the `Language Plural Rules`_